oracle-livelabs/database/db-19c-fundamentals/index-compression/index.md

 ## Introduction

-Advanced Index Compression is an Oracle 12.1 release that goes widely unused yet has significant benefits.
-Indexes are used extensively inside OLTP databases since they can efficiently support a wide variety of access paths to the data stored in relational tables.
-It is prevalent to find many indexes created on a single table to support many access paths for OLTP applications.
-This can cause indexes to contribute a more significant share to the overall storage of a database when compared to the size of the base tables alone.
-Advanced Index Compression is a form of index block compression.
-Creating an index using Advanced Index Compression reduces the size of all supported unique and non-unique indexes while still providing efficient access to the indexes.
+Advanced Index Compression is a powerful feature in Oracle 12.1 that provides significant benefits, yet it is often overlooked.
+In OLTP databases, indexes are crucial for efficiently supporting various access paths to relational table data.
+It is not uncommon to have multiple indexes created on a single table to support many access paths for OLTP applications.
+However, this can result in indexes taking up a larger share of the overall database storage than the base tables themselves.

+Advanced Index Compression offers a solution to this issue.
+It is a form of index block compression that reduces the size of all supported unique and non-unique indexes while still providing efficient access to the data.
+By using this feature, organizations can reduce the storage requirements for their indexes and free up valuable space in their database.

-Estimated Time: 20 minutes
+Estimated Time: 15 minutes

-### About Advanced index compression
+### About Advanced Index Compression

-Advanced index compression LOW works well on all supported indexes, including those indexes that are not good candidates (indexes with no duplicate values or few duplicate values for a given number of leading columns of the index) with the existing Prefix Compression feature.
-Advanced Index Compression HIGH works at the block level to provide the best compression for each block.
-This means that you do not need knowledge of data characteristics – Advanced Index Compression HIGH automatically chooses the right compression per block.The HIGH level of Advanced Index Compression provides significant space savings while also improving performance for queries that are executed using indexes.
-Advanced Index Compression LOW and HIGH both provide significant space savings while also improving performance for queries that are executed using indexes.

-### Key Features

-* Gives higher compression ratios.
-* Employs more complex compression algorithms than advanced index compression LOW.
-* Stores data in a compression unit, which is a special on-disk format.

-### Expectations from adapting a compression technique

-*	Storage costs to drop as the result of any compression deployments, and
-*	No query performance degradation and only minimal Data Manipulation Language (DML) performance impact from compression.
+Oracle's Advanced Index Compression offers two levels of compression: LOW and HIGH.
+The LOW level is effective for all supported indexes, even those that are not suitable for the existing Prefix Compression feature, which is designed for indexes with many duplicate values.
+The LOW level reduces the size of indexes that have few or no duplicate values for a given number of leading columns of the index.

+The HIGH level of Advanced Index Compression is block-level compression that provides the best possible compression for each block without requiring any knowledge of data characteristics.
+The compression is automatically selected per block, resulting in significant space savings and improved query performance.

+Both levels of Advanced Index Compression offer significant space savings and improved performance for queries that use indexes.
+The HIGH level is especially useful for very large indexes or those with little duplication, where significant storage savings can be achieved.

-This Lab will teach you how to enable advanced index compression.
+This Lab will teach you how to enable Advanced Index Compression.

 ### Objectives